andycroll/andycroll.com/_posts/2020/2020-01-20-be-suspicious-of-join-tables.md

 Membership.create!(user: user, organisation: organisation)
 ```

 This extra work during creation is partially because you don’t get the same [convenience methods from `has_and_belongs_to_many`](https://api.rubyonrails.org/v6.0.2.1/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_and_belongs_to_many).
 You do get a similar selection of association methods by using the `has_many: xx through: yy` syntax.
-You can review the differences in syntax in [the documentation for Active Record associations](https://api.rubyonrails.org/v6.0.2.1/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many).
+You can review the different generated methods in [the documentation for Active Record associations](https://api.rubyonrails.org/v6.0.2.1/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many).

-You can always build a quick join model to get going and explore the domain of your application.
+You can build a quick join model to get going and explore the domain of your application.
 But be ready to change the table into a ‘proper model’ when you start to discover attributes or logic that really belong to the join.